Definition of Diversification

 Therefore, an investor should consider the following specifications in diversifying a portfolio:

 - Types of investments.
-Different asset classes, such as cash, stocks, bonds, ETFs, options, etc.
+Different asset classes, such as cash, stocks, bonds, ETFs, options, etc. For example, learn about sustainable investing.

 - Risk levels.
 Investments with dissimilar levels of risk allow the smoothing of gains and losses.